Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 - The RedHawks have covered the spread once this season when underdogs by 8.5 points or more (in two chances).

-- Miami (OH)'s games this year have hit the over two times in three opportunities (66.7%).
+- Miami (OH)'s games this year have gone over the point total two times in three opportunities (66.7%).

-- Miami (OH) is 1-1 against the spread and 1-1 overall in games when it puts up more than 22 points.
+- Miami (OH) is 1-1 against the spread and 1-1 overall when the team puts up more than 22 points.

-- In games that Miami (OH) churns out more than 293 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Miami (OH) churns out more than 293 yards, the team is 1-1 against the spread and 1-1 overall.

-- The RedHawks have three giveaways this season, while the Black Knights have four takeaways .
+- The RedHawks have turned the ball over three times, one fewer times than the Black Knights have forced turnovers (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.